-Getting books from the doctor will soon be a routine part of regular pediatric checkups at PeaceHealth Medical Group (PHMG) Pediatrics, as physicians welcome the Reach Out and Read program to the practice.
+Getting books from the doctor is a routine part of regular pediatric checkups at PeaceHealth Medical Group (PHMG) Pediatrics, as physicians participate in the Reach Out and Read

 The program begins at the six-month checkup and continues through age five.
 Families served by Reach Out and Read read together more often, and their children enter kindergarten with larger vocabularies and stronger language skills, better prepared to achieve their potential.

-Pediatric caregivers at PHMG decided to launch the Reach Out and Read program this week, which is National Literacy Advocacy Week and National Adult Education and Family Literacy Week.
-The program is funded in part by donations from the PeaceHealth St. Joseph Medical Center Community Health Committee, PHMG Pediatrics, Washington State Reach Out and Read, Target and the Lions Club.
+The Reach Out and Read program is funded in part by donations from the PeaceHealth St. Joseph Medical Center Community Health Committee, PHMG Pediatrics, Washington State Reach Out and Read, Target and the Lions Club.
 The program is launched in partnership with the Whatcom County Library System.

 Pediatric health care providers are trained in the three-part Reach Out and Read model to promote early literacy and school readiness:

 - At each well-child checkup from six months through five years, doctors talk with parents about the importance of reading aloud daily to their young child, offering age-appropriate tips and encouragement.

 - At these visits, the pediatric primary care provider gives each child a new, developmentally-appropriate children's book to keep.

 - In the waiting room, displays, information, and books create a literacy-rich environment that families experience whenever they visit the doctor.

 “We are thrilled to have PHMG-Pediatrics participate in the program,” said Jill Sells, MD, executive director of Reach Out and Read Washington State.